ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 [p, s, c].sort    # => [snake, parrot, cat]
 ~~~

-All MyClass must do is define its own semantics for the operator <=>,
+All `MyClass` must do is define its own semantics for the operator `<=>`,
-and mix-in the Comparable module.
-Comparable's methods now become
+and mix-in the `Comparable` module. `Comparable`'s methods now become
-indistinguishable from MyClass's and your class suddenly sprouts new
+indistinguishable from `MyClass`'s and your class suddenly sprouts new
 functionality.
-And because the same Comparable module is used my many classes,
+And because the same `Comparable` module is used my many
-your new class will share a consistent and well understood semantic.
+classes, your new class will share a consistent and well understood semantic.

 ### Why are there two ways of defining class methods?